light-source/bem-blocks/README.md

 # Bem blocks

 ## What is it
-Helps create a structure for using BEM blocks.
+Helps create an MVC structure for BEM blocks.

 ## Installation
 ```